ezefranca/stackoverflow-login-fanatic-badge/README.md

 ## 📝 Description

-This automation uses a [Ritchie CLI formula](https://github.com/GuillaumeFalourd/formulas-python/tree/master/stackoverflow/login) with **Selenium** and **Chrome Driver** to connect to your stackoverflow account.
+This automation uses this [Ritchie CLI formula](https://github.com/GuillaumeFalourd/formulas-python/tree/master/stackoverflow/login) with **Selenium** and **Chrome Driver** to connect to a stackoverflow account.

 Using Github Action workflows with a daily scheduled execution, you can easily get your [Fanatic Badge](https://stackoverflow.com/help/badges/83/fanatic).